NamaembaSilali/Modelling-project/README.md

 ![Alt text](multireg.png)

-This model had an improve R squared of 0.54, hich translates to 54%.
+This model had an improved R squared of 0.74, which translates to 74%.

 #### RECOMMENDATIONS
 1. Collect more detailed data on house features like interior renovations and  landscaping to enhance the model's ability to capture the true value of unique house characteristics